isomerpages/sportsg-corp/_singapore-sport-institute/Athlete Life/Team Singapore Card.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Singapore Sport Institute/Athlete Life/TeamSG_card_partners_for_2024___Dec_update.jpg">
 </div>
-<p>Singapore Sport Institute would like to thank our valued card partners
+<p><strong>High Performance Sport Institute (HPSI)</strong> would like to
-for supporting our athletes in achieving their goals.
+thank our valued card partners for supporting our athletes in achieving their goals.
 Whether it is sports, lifestyle or dining, Team Singapore Athletes can enjoy up to 30% benefits and privileges ranging from sporting apparel, footwear and accessories to lifestyle products.
 In addition, our athletes can enjoy up to 20% discount at selected dining choices at Kallang Wave Mall and Kallang Leisure Park which are ideally located within the Sport Hub.
 Some of the reward privileges also extend to various participating outlets across Singapore.</p>
 <hr>
 <h3><strong>Benefits and Privileges</strong></h3>
 <p>Enjoy these benefits and privileges from our valued card partners for